 - Human growth and development

 - Curriculum methods

 Popular Career Options

 Certificate program graduates may find work as teaching aides and assistant preschool teachers for Head Start, daycare centers and nursery schools.

 Associate's degree graduates find employment as teachers at daycare centers, preschools and Head Start programs.
 Many may also be qualified to serve as directors for daycare or preschool centers.

 Bachelor's degree programs prepare students to work in public and private schools educating children from pre-school to elementary school age.

 Employment Outlook and Salary Information

-Preschool teachers, as of May 2014, make an average salary of $32,040 per year, according to the BLS.
-The BLS also states that from 2012 to 2022, the employment for these teachers is expected to grow 17%, which is faster than average.
+Preschool teachers, as of May 2015, make an average salary of $32,500 per year, according to the BLS.
+The BLS also states that from 2014 to 2024, the employment for these teachers is expected to grow 7%, which is as fast as the average.

 Continuing Education Information